DylanScheidegg/InstagramCommentBot/README.md

 /

 **LEGALLY**
 I do not condone the act of using bots on public forums.
-This was just a way for me to pass the time on Quarantine.
+This was just a way for me to pass the time in Quarantine.